By Elena Picci

 To upcycle waste is to give it a higher value than what it already has.

-Clothes that give a new life to something that was no longer wanted or useable, such as the Econyl Burberry Capsule made from broken fishing nets.
+Clothes that give a new life to something that was no longer wanted or useable, such as Econyl Clothes made from fishing nets.

 Do not confound with downcycling, which is to transform waste into a low-value utilisation. for e.g. an old t-shirt broken into cleaning tissues.